numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 functions such as ``can_cast`` have explicit logic for each datatype.
 This monolithic code structure means that user-defined datatypes do not have the same capabilities as NumPy datatypes have.
-The current structure also makes reasoning and modifying datatypes harder.
+The current structure also makes reasoning about and modifying datatypes harder.
 The current datatypes are not well encapsulated, so modifications targeting a single datatype inevitably touches code involving others.
 As detailed in NEP 41, the desired general design is to create classes for